Sustainable business decision modelling with blockchain and digital twins: A survey: Taxonomy of sustainability in BDM

 \subsubsection{Resource Efficiency and Optimisation}

 With digital transformation, optimisation and efficiency have contributed to BDM through the quality of service and cost efficiency, which affect sustainable practices.
 Kir and Erdogan~\cite{KIR2021101639} introduced AgileBPM as a complete knowledge-intensive process management solution.
 The research has identified the need for a more optimised and efficient Business Process Management (BPM) where the ultimate goal of BPM systems shifts from maintaining process automation to assisting business experts in decision-making.
-The optimisation problem with unknown decision parameters is an issue with current multi-criteria decision models (MCDM).
+The optimisation problem with unknown decision parameters is an issue with the current MCDMs.
 An MCDM based on the Markov chain is proposed by Fu \textit{et al.}~\cite{FU2022108436}, which achieves sustainability by improving resource efficiency.
 Simultaneous Evaluation of Criteria and Alternatives (SECA) and double Normalisation-based Multiple Aggregation (DNMA) are examples of newer MCDM techniques that can explored to avoid drawbacks in subjective opinions in the decision-making process enabling sustainability, as suggested in~\cite{ECER2020121981}.
+Dissanyake and Cross~\cite{DISSANAYAKE2018102} have highlighted the importance of supply chain operations reference, which was defined by the supply chain council.
+It consists of strategic parameters and objectives to maintain reliability, flexibility, agility, costs and assets to drive supply chain excellence and performance.
+They identified the importance of supply chain performance and proposed a systematic mechanism to identify factors that impact the supply chain.
+Lai \textit{et al.}~\cite{LAI6198325} have discussed the impact of Mass Customisation Capability (MCC) on environmental and economic sustainability; in particular, the research focused on the effects of internal integration, customer integration and supplier integration.
+Although supplier integration did not contribute to the development of the MCC, the former two factors did, particularly when demand is uncertain and completion is intense.